shmoocon/proceedings-2014/otm/03_security_analytics.md

 ### Are new domains inherently suspicious?

-This came from a [SANS handler's diary entry][sans]: can you do DNS anomaly detection by collecting all DNS requests, establishing a baseline, and treating any new DNS zones as inherently suspicious?
+This came from a [SANS handler's diary entry][^1]: can you do DNS anomaly detection by collecting all DNS requests, establishing a baseline, and treating any new DNS zones as inherently suspicious?

 Assumptions: